muzir/muzir.github.io/_posts/2019-11-10-Docker-Compose-Kafka-Cluster-2.md

 background: '/img/posts/background-kafka-2.jpg'
 fullview: false
 ---
-We introduce to run and test kafka cluster in local in the [first part of the Kafka Cluster series](https://muzir.github.io/2019/08/19/Docker-Compose-Kafka-Cluster-1.html){:target="_blank"}.
+We introduce to run and test kafka cluster in local in the [first part of the Kafka Cluster series](https://muzir.github.io/2019/08/19/Docker-Compose-Kafka-Cluster-1.html) {:target="_blank"}.
 In this post we will take a bit closer to how to use the Kafka Cluster as a middleware between different applications.
 Basically we will have a project which produce a message and in another project consume the message and save to database.